CommonGarden/Grow-IoT/README.md

 # Thing.js

 A javascript library for working with things!
-Loosely inspired by [W3C web of things framework](https://github.com/w3c/web-of-things-framework), a thing is an javascript object that has:
+Loosely inspired by [W3C web of things framework](https://github.com/w3c/web-of-things-framework), a thing is an object that has:

+* Metadata
 * Properties
 * Actions
 * Events

-A Thing is an extension of the [Node.js EventEmitter Class](https://nodejs.org/api/events.html), and contains useful methods for:
+Thing.js exports a single class 'Thing,' which is an extension of the [Node.js EventEmitter Class](https://nodejs.org/api/events.html), and contains useful methods for:

 * Updating properties
 * Calling actions
+* Emiting events
 * Setting up event listeners
 * Scheduling actions and events

-For example of how this can quickly be used in an IoT stack, checkout [Grow.js](https://github.com/CommonGarden/Grow.js).
+For example of how this can be used in an IoT stack, checkout [Grow.js](https://github.com/CommonGarden/Grow.js) and [Grow-IoT](https://github.com/CommonGarden/Grow-IoT).

 ## Install
 ```bash